tugstugi/mongolian-nlp/bichig2cyrillic/README.md

 ## Dependencies
-Facebook's [fairseq](https://github.com/pytorch/fairseq) project is used to train the converter which is added as submodule.
+Facebook's [fairseq](https://github.com/pytorch/fairseq) project is used to train the converter which is added as a submodule.
 To install it, execute:
 ```bash
 git clone --recursive https://github.com/tugstugi/mongolian-nlp.git
 cd mongolian-nlp/bichig2cyrillic/fairseq